Underwater art: Underwater painting

 Underwater painting is a specific painting technique, which adapts painting materials, techniques, tools, and exhibition to the subaquatic conditions.
 André Alban was the first underwater painter.
 He developed his technique as part of the many inventions he created when working with Jacques Cousteau.
 Hussain Ihfal has adopted this painting technique in the Maldives.

 Underwater video

-Underwater video is a form of video art that is performed underwater.
-Tori Wrånes released the Big Water video artwork.
-In this work, the visitor is immersed in marine worlds where fur-clad creatures move to the rhythm of the ocean.
 Alex Frost released a series of underwater art videos in which he opens various products underwater.

 Underwater performance

 Underwater performance is a type of site-specific artistic actions in or underwater.
 An artwork like Big Water is a typical artwork for the genre - within this syntax available as both video art (see above) and performance art - carefully observed and crafted out primarily underwater.
-Here - the selected action is immensed as a non-visiting performance, by virtue of the underwater presence, and is thus - with the observers taken into account - a filmed act preserved as video art.
+Here - the selected action is immersed as a non-visiting performance, by virtue of the underwater presence, and is thus - with the observers taken into account - a filmed act preserved as video art.